Cauliflower is the star of many keto diet recipes (including this low-carb cauliflower bread). And its popularity is well deserved.

 Psyllium husk, in particular, has been studied as a source of fiber that may prevent CVD[*].

 Cauliflower is rich in a compound called sulforaphane.
-Sulforaphane is known as an indirect antioxidant and has heart-protective properties[*].
+Sulforaphane is known as an indirect antioxidant and may have heart-protective properties[*].

-One way that sulforaphane may protect your heart is through its ability to increase certain antioxidant pathways, which is why it’s called an “indirect antioxidant,” not an antioxidant[*].
+One way that sulforaphane might protect your heart is through its ability to increase certain antioxidant pathways, which is why it’s called an “indirect antioxidant,” not an antioxidant[*].

-There’s one trick to getting the most from your cauliflower.
+There’s one trick to get the most out of cauliflower.
 You can only release sulforaphane when you chop, slice, crush, or chew the cauliflower.
-It would be fair to say that the heart-protective qualities of cauliflower are just waiting for you to activate them.
-Mother nature is very cool like that sometimes.
+It would be fair to say that its heart-protective qualities are just waiting for you to activate them.

 Several factors come into play when you’re trying to lose weight.
 Of course, exercise and choosing the right foods should be at the top of your list, but satisfaction and feeling full also play an important role.

-Choline, which is found in abundance in eggs, is another weight-loss nutrient worth mentioning[*].
-Researchers think that choline may reduce appetite, and therefore decrease total food intake[*].
-And keeping your appetite in check is key to long term weight loss success.
+Choline, which is abundant in eggs, is another weight-loss nutrient worth mentioning.
+Researchers think that choline may reduce appetite, and therefore decrease total food intake.
+And keeping your appetite in check is key to long term weight loss success[*][*].

 Low-Carb Cauliflower Bread